Email Campaign

 Important Information for Dive Bookings

-If you would like to receive notifications about dive cancellations during peak periods, please email Donna at divebookings@uecwa.com.au with your name and phone number to be added to the WhatsApp group.
+• If you would like to receive notifications about dive cancellations, please email divebookings@uecwa.com.au with your name and phone number to be added to the WhatsApp group.

-Important to note that you cannot cancel dives using the dive calendar.
-Cancellation needs to be by email directly to Donna at divebookings@uecwa.com.au
+• Important to note that you cannot cancel dives using the dive calendar.
+Cancellation needs to be made by email directly to divebookings@uecwa.com.au

 Please note our cancellation policy below as per the club bylaws: